aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 Render every summary using **Summary Template v3.0**:
 - Sections: Initialization, Core Interaction Logic, Data Update & Persistence, Status/State, Filtering/Query, Aggregate/Summary (use `None` if a section does not apply).
+- Each section must be broken into numbered sub-bullets exactly like the exemplar (e.g., `1.1`, `1.2`) with “The system must …” phrasing and supporting sub‑lists when needed.
+If multiple behaviors exist within a subsection, list them underneath the same numeric heading.
 - All statements must mirror existing logic.
 Phrase requirements factually (“The form must…”) and cite the exact snippet + line number from `source`.
 - Parse the AX code yourself to identify triggers, CRUD calls, query filters, and state gates.